FedeMatt/cursor-use/README.md

 # cursor-use
-Agents running on Cursor to handle personal matters, scaling coding assistants to a personal assistants
+Agents running on Cursor to handle personal matters.
+We want to scale coding assistants to become personal assistants.